ngelman1/Jenkins2Tekton_converter/README.md

 ## Features

-- 📚 **Document Ingestion**: Automatically processes and indexes Tekton documentation for contextual understanding
+- **Document Ingestion**: Automatically processes and indexes Tekton documentation for contextual understanding
-- 🔧 **PipelineRun Generation**: Creates Tekton PipelineRuns based on natural language requirements
+- **PipelineRun Generation**: Creates Tekton PipelineRuns based on natural language requirements
-- 🔄 Dual Backend: Supports both local file system (FAISS) and external server (PostgreSQL) storage.
+- **Dual Backend**: Supports both local file system (FAISS) and external server (PostgreSQL) storage.

-## Components
+## How It Works

-### 1. Document Ingestion (`ingest_tekton_data.py`)

-This component handles the ingestion of Tekton documentation into a vector database:

-- Supports multiple document formats (.md, .txt, .pdf, .html, .docx, .pptx, .csv, .json, .yaml, .yml)
-- Processes documents into chunks for efficient retrieval
-- Stores documents with metadata in a vector database (FAISS by or POSTGRES)
-- Ingestion type can be decided using the --backend flag (LLAMA_INDEX or POSTGRES)

-### 2. PipelineRun Generation (`generate_tekton_pipeline.py`)

-The main PipelineRun generation tool that:

-- Searches the knowledge base for relevant examples and context
-- Generates valid Tekton PipelineRun configurations

-## 💡 General Explanation

 The project uses **Retrieval-Augmented Generation (RAG)** to create robust Tekton YAMLs.
 When you run the generation script, the process follows these three steps: